 - 1. Educational Rehabilitation - 2.
 Speech and Language Pathology - 3.
 Social Pedagogy - Faculty of Education and Rehabilitation Sciences does not offer full degree study programs (undergraduate or graduate) in English language. - Incoming students can spend semester or two in our institution and choose courses in English language. - Incoming students can choose courses from the catalogue LIST OF COURSES published on Faculty's website.
-List is regularly updated. - Incoming students should choose courses from the study program which is the most similar to the study program in their home institution. - Courses in this catalogue are divided according to study level (undergraduate or graduate) and according to study program (Rehabilitation; Speech and Language Pathology; Social Pedagogy): - Undergraduate students can choose courses only from the undergraduate level - Graduate students can choose from both levels - All courses have course descriptions and you should read them carefully to see if you meet the course enrolment requirements and entry competences required for the course.
+List is regularly updated. - Incoming students should choose courses from the study program which is the most similar to the study program in their home institution. - Courses in this catalogue are divided according to study level (undergraduate or graduate) and according to study program (Rehabilitation; Speech and Language Pathology; Social Pedagogy): - Undergraduate students can choose courses only from the undergraduate level - Graduate students can choose from both levels - All courses have course descriptions, and you should read them carefully to see if you meet the course enrolment requirements and entry competences required for the course.
 If you do not meet these requirements, we suggest that you choose another course. - Courses in English available to incoming students are organized as individual consultations with the teachers.
 Teachers can include incoming students in the lectures with Croatian students or they can have individual consultations, it is up to the teacher. - All courses are awarded with credits using the ECTS system.

-Academic Calendar 2023. /2024.
+Academic Calendar 2024. /2025.

-2.10.2023.
-Monday Start of winter semester
+1.10.2024.
+Tuesday Start of winter semester

-1.11.2023.
-Wednesday All Saint's Day
+1.11.2024.
+Friday All Saint's Day

-18.11.2023.
-Saturday Remembrance Day for the victims of the Homeland War
+18.11.2024.
+Monday Remembrance Day for the victims of the Homeland War

-27.12.2023 5.1.2024.
+25.12.2024 5.1.2025.
 Christmas Holidays (no classes)

-6.1.2024.
-Saturday Epiphany
+6.1.2025.
+Monday Epiphany

-26.1.2024.
+24.1.2025.
 Friday End of winter semester

-29.1. - 23.2.2024.
+27.1. - 21.2.2025.
 Winter examination period (no classes)

-26.2.2024.
+24.2.2025.
 Monday Start of summer semester

-31.3.2024.
+14.4.2025.
+Monday Day of the University of Zagreb Faculty of Education and Rehabilitation Sciences

+20.4.2025.
 Sunday Easter

-1.4.2024.
+21.4.2025.
 Monday Easter Monday

-14.4.2024.
-Sunday Day of the Faculty of Education and Rehabilitation Sciences University of Zagreb

-1.5.2024.
-Wednesday Labour Day
+1.5.2025.
+Thursday Labour Day

-30.5.2024.
-Thursday Statehood Day
+30.5.2025.
+Friday Statehood Day

-30.5.2024.
-Thursday Corpus Christi

-7.6.2024.
+6.6.2025.
 Friday End of summer semester

-10.6 5.7.2024.
+9.6. - 4.7.2025.
 Summer examination period (no classes)

+19.6.2025.
+Thursday Corpus Christi

-22.6.2024.
-Saturday Anti-Fascist Struggle Day
+22.6.2025.
+Sunday Anti-Fascist Struggle Day

-5.8.2024.
-Monday Victory and Homeland Thanksgiving Day
+5.8.2025.
+Tuesday Victory and Homeland Thanksgiving Day

-15.8.2024.
-Thursday Assumption of Mary
+15.8.2025.
+Friday Assumption of Mary

-26.8. - 13.9.2024.
+25.8. - 12.9.2025.
 Autumn examination period (no classes)

-EXPLANATION National holidays, non-working days Classes Examination period Anniversaries and events
+EXPLANATION National holidays, non-working days